tigrisdata/tigris-os-docs/docs/legal/service-terms.md

         e. a statement by you that you have a good faith belief that the use of the materials on the Tigris Object Storage Service of which you are complaining is not authorized by the copyright or other intellectual property right owner, its agent, or Laws; and

-        f. a statement by you that the above information in your notice is accurate and that, under penalty of perjury, you are the copyright or other intellectual property right owner or authorized to act on the copyright or intellectual property owner’s behalf.
+        f. a statement by you that the above information in your notice is accurate and that, under penalty of perjury, you are the copyright or other intellectual property right owner or authorized to act on the copyright or intellectual property owner's behalf.

     Your Notification of Claimed Infringement may be shared by Tigris Data with the user alleged to have infringed a right you own or control as well as